Dallas Goedert: 2024

 In Week 3, Goedert set a career high for receiving yards in a game with 170 yards to lead the Eagles to a 15–12 win over the New Orleans Saints.

 In Week 6's matchup against the Cleveland Browns, Goedert exited the game due to a hamstring injury that caused him to miss the next three games.
 He returned in Week 10 and caught his first touchdown of the season in the matchup against the Dallas Cowboys.

 On December 7, Goedert was placed on injured reserve due to a knee injury sustained during Week 13's matchup against the Baltimore Ravens, with plans for him to return for the playoffs.
 Prior to the injury, Goedert totaled 441 yards and two touchdowns on 38 receptions.
 He was activated on January 4, 2025.

 On January 12, 2025, Goedert recorded a touchdown during the Wild Card Round playoff game against the Green Bay Packers.

 Goedert won Super Bowl LIX on February 9, 2025, recording two receptions for 27 yards in a 40–22 victory against the Kansas City Chiefs.

+2025

+On May 7, 2025, Goedert agreed to a restructured contract, taking a pay cut to $10 million with $1 million in incentives.

+Goedert scored 11 touchdowns in the 2025 regular season, breaking the Eagles' record for most touchdowns by a tight end in a single season, which was previously held by Pete Retzlaff with 10 touchdowns in 1965.

+Goedert scored a rushing touchdown and a receiving touchdown in the Eagles' 23–19 loss to the San Francisco 49ers in the Wild Card Round, becoming the first tight end in NFL history to score a rushing touchdown in the postseason.

+2026

+On March 15, 2026, after going unsigned the first week of free agency, Goedert would sign a one-year, $7 million contract to return to the Eagles.